ahmediqbg/ahmediqbg.github.io/resume.markdown

 -   Chicago, IL
 -   Graduated in 2020, Bachelor's in Information Technology Management (ITM)
 -   Made the dean's list in Freshman and Senior semesters
+-   Final Major GPA is 3.45
--   Current GPA is 3.4
+-   Overall GPA is 3.341

 ### Northside College Preparatory High School